Steven0351/publish-jazzy-docs/README.md

 ## Limitations
 This Action will never support the following:
-* Generating and deploying documetnation to `master` or in a docs folder on `master`
+* Generating and deploying documentation to `master` or in a docs folder on `master`
 * Maintain commit history of the `gh-pages` branch.

 This Action does not currently support the following: